Skip to main content

 5. Design

-In order to successfully pivot to Rolling Forecasts, some may consider step functioning with an interim Hybrid Scenario (annual planning with monthly forecasting) if the business is not ready to leap directly from Traditional Forecasting to Rolling Forecasts.
+In order to successfully pivot to Rolling Forecasts, some may consider stepping functioning with an interim Hybrid Scenario (annual planning with monthly forecasting) if the business is not ready to leap directly from Traditional Forecasting to Rolling Forecasts.
 It’s important to note that we don’t lose sight of Rolling Forecasts and find ourselves getting stuck in the Hybrid Model.

-Case Study: Leveraging AI to understand relationships between drivers
+Case Study: Leveraging AI to Understand Relationships Between Drivers

 Richard Melia, Finance Director at IQVIA described that their pre-Covid approach was fairly traditional.
 Starting with a 3-year strategic plan, followed by top-down and bottom-up planning as well as capital allocation.
-IQVIA also ran Monthly Forecasts with limited and partial scenario planning leading to risks and opportunities to course correct.
+IQVIA also ran Monthly Forecasts with limited and partial Scenario Planning leading to risks and opportunities to course correct.

-Covid-19 provided a catalyst to change their approach and lean on scenario planning.
+Covid-19 provided a catalyst to change their approach and lean on Scenario Planning.
 First, their corporate finance team tackled defining drivers, then ensured a robust way to model and analyse.
 IQVIA was able to leverage existing AI-based predictive modelling to understand relationships between drivers.
 Having clear and concise assumptions was key to developing scenarios and sensitivity analysis in order to scale the model across markets.
 The last step was to execute and update.

 fp&a